taskany-inc/issues/CONTRIBUTING.md

 In general, the contribution workflow looks like this:

--   Open a new issue in the [Issue tracker](https://github.com/taskany-inc/issues/issues).
+-   Open a new issue in the [Issue tracker](https://github.com/taskany-inc/issues/issues);
--   Fork the repo.
+-   Fork the repo;
 -   Create a new branch based off the `master` branch.
-Branch name must follow pattern `issues/{id}`.
+Branch name must follow pattern `issues/{id}`;
--   Make sure all tests pass and there are no linting errors.
+-   Make sure all checks pass w/o errors;
+-   Make sure PR title equal with issue title w/o issue id;
+-   Follow instructions in PR template;
--   Submit a pull request, referencing any issues it addresses.
+-   Submit a pull request and wait to review.

 Please try to keep your pull request focused in scope and avoid including unrelated commits.